Published online Dec 19, 2020. doi: 10.5498/wjp.v10.i12.286

 First decision: September 21, 2020

 Accepted: November 4, 2020

 Article in press: November 4, 2020

 Published online: December 19, 2020

-Our study was conducted based on the NCBI Gene Expression Omnibus database by using bioinformatics analysis.
-The differentially expressed genes were identified by using GEO2R.
-Gene functional annotation and pathway enrichment were performed using the Database for Annotation, Visualization, and Integrated Discovery.
-The gene-pathway network was mapped with Cytoscape software.
+Gene expression profiles were obtained from the Gene Expression Omnibus database.
+The differentially expressed genes (DEGs) were identified by using GEO2R.
+Gene functional annotation and pathway enrichment were then conducted.
+The gene-pathway network was constructed with Cytoscape software.
 Quantitative real-time polymerase chain reaction (qRT-PCR) analysis was applied for validation, and text mining by Coremine Medical was used to confirm the connections among genes and pathways.

 We identified 973 DEGs including 358 upregulated genes and 615 downregulated genes in PTSD.
 A group of centrality hub genes and significantly enriched pathways (MAPK, Ras, and ErbB signaling pathways) were identified by using gene functional assignment and enrichment analyses.
 Six genes (KRAS, EGFR, NFKB1, FGF12, PRKCA, and RAF1) were selected to validate using qRT-PCR.
 The results of text mining further confirmed the correlation among hub genes and the enriched pathways.
 It indicated that these altered genes displayed functional roles in PTSD via these pathways, which might serve as key signatures in the pathogenesis of PTSD.

 The current study identified a panel of candidate genes and important pathways, which might help us deepen our understanding of the underlying mechanism of PTSD at the molecular level.
 However, further studies are warranted to discover the critical regulatory mechanism of these genes via relevant pathways in PTSD.